nguyensjsu/sp19-281-cloud-walkers/Docs/ProjectJournal.md

 * Hongzhe Yang:
     * Match the frontend with correct request format
     * Get other JWT parts working for the other backend service
+    * Add user log information stored as login response in a new collection

 * David Ronca:
 	* cwmapi (Cwoura Message API) is the message store (topics, questions, answers, and comments)